JrodanDiaz/CodePath-Project3/README.md

-# Web Development Project 2 - Ultimate Guitar Test
+# Web Development Project 3 - Ultimate Guitar Test 2

 Submitted by: Jordan Diaz

-This web app: An interactive flashcard display, that tests the user on their knowledge of guitar and music history
+This web app: An interactive flashcard display, that tests the user on their knowledge of guitar and music history.
+Now shuffles the cards, and remembers the order so you can navigate forward and backwards through a defined, randomized order of cards.
+Added shuffle functionality.

 Time spent: 2 hours spent in total